tskoyo/lingua-chain/README.md

 3. Language Database

 **Structured Storage**: A robust database schema stores words, symbols, and rules, with versioning support for rollback in case of disputes.<br>
-**API Access**: An API enables seamless reading and writing of linguistic data, ensuring consistency with blockchain governance decisions.
+**API Access**: An API enables easy reading and writing of linguistic data, ensuring consistency with blockchain governance decisions.

 4. User Interface